Minoru/blog.tty8.org/about.markdown

 Yang](http://blog.ezyang.com)'s and [James Hague](http://prog21.dadgum.com)'s
 blogs.
 I also made two decisions about blogging itself: to [abandon commenting][comments] and to post entries in English alongside with Russian ones.
-Hope it still can be useful to you.
+Hopefully the result will still be useful to you.

 See ya!